 Regardless of seasonal staffing levels, the crew serves year round as a fire suppression and all-hazards resource.
 The Black Hats have a long tradition of providing professional service in times of need for the people of South Dakota.

 When local fire conditions are favorable, the crew can be made available for national assignments.
-Since 2013, the crew has been deployed nationally seven times and has aided the citizens of Colorado, Arizona, Oregon, California, Idaho, Montana, Wyoming and North Dakota.
+Since 2016, the crew has been deployed nationally 21 times and has aided the citizens of Colorado, Wyoming, Utah, Idaho, Oregon, California, and Tennessee.

 3305 W. South Street